 Within the scope of ING's data-driven strategy, the one-year Data Science Certification Program continued, which was initiated in 2018 in cooperation with Özyeğin University, one of Turkey's leading universities.
-A total of 40 employees making up the second and third batch of graduates of the program custom-tailored by the university for ING received their Data Science Certificates in 2020 after completing the intensive training program and their graduation projects developed based on the Bank's needs.
+A total of 27 employees making up the 7th batch of graduates of the program custom-tailored by the university for ING received their Data Science Certificates in 2022 after completing the intensive training program and their graduation projects developed based on the Bank's needs.
 The ING'ers who successfully completed the program and have been awarded certificates will have the opportunity to further specialize in their fields by pursuing graduate or post-graduate programs at Özyeğin University.
-The program received the first prize in the "Best Training and Development" category at the Annual TEGEP Learning and Development Awards.

-With the aim of building on our employees' competencies in line with our digitalization strategy, the "Digital Certification Program" was launched in collaboration with Sabancı University.
-27 people take part in this 4-month program, which will continue also next year.
+With the aim of building on our employees' competencies in line with our digitalization strategy, the "Digital Certification Program" was launched in collaboration with Sabancı University and 53 employee has been graduated from this program.
+This year's program which is attended by 27 participants for 4 months continues.

-TrainING/LeadING Week (training summit weeks), which is being organized for the last three years for ING Head Office employees to promote their self-development and leadership skills, continues to be held as a first in the sector.
-A total of 1,750 people participated in 78 different training sessions, workshops and quiz shows (for a total of 4,200 participations), which provided employees with the option to make a selection according to their improvement areas.
+TrainING/LeadING Week (training summit weeks), which is being organized for ING Head Office and K. Maraş and branch employees to promote their self-development and leadership skills, continues to be held as a first in the sector.
+A total of 1,500 people participated in 45 different training sessions, workshops and quiz shows which provided employees with the option to make a selection according to their improvement areas.